Poppy-Team17/OurProject/README.md

-* Someone must create surveys in order to be effective.
+* User must create surveys in order to be effective.

 * Won’t have many features.